somebox/ai-feedback-loops/README.md

 A CLI tool that creates animations by iteratively transforming images through AI.
 Feed it an image and a transformation prompt, and it runs multiple passes through an AI image model, feeding each output back as the next input.
 The result is a sequence of progressively transformed frames, compiled into a video.

-Uses [OpenRouter](https://openrouter.ai/) to access various image generation models.
+This solution is loosely based on [nano-banana-loop](https://github.com/radames/nano-banana-loop) but uses [OpenRouter](https://openrouter.ai/) to access various image generation models (instead of fal.ai), and adds new modes and features.

 ## Examples